Jayni Thankachen

 Chief, Information and Communications Technology

-United Nations Office at Nairobi
+United Nations Office in Nairobi (UNON)

 What brought you to a career in technology at the United Nations?